peterdevpl/peterdevpl.github.io/_posts/2019-01-11-picking-a-php-tool-to-generate-pdfs.markdown

 ## External CLI tools

 Native PHP solutions were not enough for me, so I decided to use an external tool backed by a fully functional, WebKit rendering engine.
-My employer was already using [wkhtmltopdf](https://wkhtmltopdf.org/) which supports everything I needed: SVG images, multi-page tables, headers and footers with page numbers and section names, automatic bookmarks.
-Having old reports rewritten to HTML and CSS, I was able to implement all the new features requested by the business.
+My employer was already using [wkhtmltopdf](https://wkhtmltopdf.org/) which supported everything I needed: SVG images, multi-page tables, headers and footers with page numbers and section names, automatic bookmarks.

-`wkhtmltopdf` certainly isn’t bug-free; for example, I had some issues with repeating table headers on consecutive pages.
-Also, upgrading from 0.12.3 to 0.12.4 broke my document layout which used dynamic headers and footers, but fortunately the bug was fixed in the next version.

 Then I got familiar with [PhantomJS](http://phantomjs.org/), which was used mainly to conduct automatic browser tests in a headless mode (without the browser window).
 It could also capture PNG and PDF screenshots.
 PhantomJS used a newer version of the WebKit engine.
 However, the project is suspended now.